Fee, anaesthetist, and booking information for patients having knee, foot and ankle surgery with Mr Parker.

 Private Medical Insurance - You will need to get authorisation from your insurance company for booking any knee, foot or ankle surgery or procedure.
 Your insurance company will also need the procedure code which will be provided to you by Mr Parker or the Practice Manager.
 Any outstanding excess must be settled prior to booking any surgery.
 Separate invoices will be sent to your insurer by the hospital fee, the consultant, and the anaesthetist (if applicable).
 Fees are charged to your insurance company in accordance with their current rates.

 Anaesthetists - Mr Parker's anaesthetists are also approved providers.
-Your insurance company will probably want to know who the anaethetist will be.
+Your insurance company will probably want to know who the anaesthetist will be.
 Mr Parker's usual anaesthetists are Dr Rajneesh Sachdeva at The Priory Hospital in Birmingham, and Dr George Subeson at Woodlands Hospital in Darlington, County Durham.

 Booking Process - NHS Patients